 How to Make Metal Miniatures With 3D Printing

 Ever wanted to turn your digital sculpture into a figurine made out of metal?
 As much as we love resin 3D prints, metal has a unique weight and cold, smooth surface that is hard to match.
-With recent developments in temperature resistant 3D printing materials (like High Temp Resin for the Formlabs Form 2), it’s possible to 3D print molds for direct casting.
+With recent developments in temperature resistant 3D printing materials, like High Temp Resin for Formlabs stereolithography (SLA) 3D printers, it’s now possible to 3D print molds for direct pewter casting.

-Compared to directly printing metal, the direct pewter casting process offers significantly better detail and surface finish at a small fraction of the cost.
-Compared to wax casting, directly printing a mold saves you steps and effort, while preserving the most possible detail.
+Compared to directly printing metal, the casting pewter in 3D printed molds offers significantly better detail and surface finish at a small fraction of the cost.
+Compared to wax casting, directly 3D printing a mold saves you steps and effort, while preserving the most possible detail.
 If something goes wrong with your casting and you need to re-try, or if you get tired of a model, just melt it down and use the metal again and again!

 What You’ll Need

 - A model of your choosing (STL or OBJ)

 - Cure chamber (such as Form Cure)

 - Autodesk Meshmixer (free)

 Step 1: Design or Find the Right Model

 This guide assumes you’re starting with an STL or OBJ file, which is the format for most custom miniatures and models in digital sculpting, such as in ZBrush.
 If you’re using a solid model from SolidWorks or Rhino, the workflow will be a bit different.

 We started with a mini figure model from Hero Forge, where you can download your own custom configured characters.